 Spotlight doesn’t show hidden files for security reasons.
 It protects important system files from being deleted and keeps them out of the Mac users’ view.
 Keep in mind you should have an understanding of the hidden files’ function before you delete them.

-Find Files allows you to select regular files, hidden files and files that are in a package’s content.
+Show Hidden Files allows you to select regular files, hidden files and files that are in a package’s content.
 You can switch off viewing files in package content, so you will not remove important files by mistake.
 It is safe to delete supported .DS_Store files and folders.
 In other cases, be careful what kind of files you are deleting.

 Yes.
 When you click on the selected file the files` directory is shown at the bottom of the window.